facebookresearch/hydra/website/docs/configure_hydra/logging.md

 sidebar_label: Customizing logging
 ---
 Hydra is configuring Python standard logging library with the dictConfig method.
 You can learn more about it [here](https://docs.python.org/3/howto/logging.html).
+There are actually two logging configurations, one for Hydra itself and one for the executed jobs.

 This example demonstrates how to to customize the logging behavior of your Hydra app, by making the following changes to the default logging behavior: